 Elon Musk, CEO of the company, took the wheel on November 27 when the company announced software updates for version 9.
 The most noteworthy feature was navigating the Autopilot.
 Building on the original Autopilot, navigate on Autopilot but does more: the car now suggests lane changes and changes the lane with driver supervision.
-It also navigates interchanges with highways, takes on / off ramps and exits the highway.
-This technology is driven by a neural network, so the more data it gets, the better the code becomes, and the less buggy Autopilot gets.
+It also navigates interchanges with highways, takes on / off ramps and exits the freeway.
+A neural network drives this technology, so the more data it gets, the better the code becomes, and the less buggy Autopilot gets.

-Tesla clearly provides the most advanced driver support system on the market, and software will only improve as the company pushes airborne upgrades (OTA).
-TSLA stock does not come cheap: trading shares for the 30-fold analysts consensus profit estimate for 2019.
+Tesla provides the most advanced driver support system on the market, and the software will only improve as the company pushes airborne upgrades (OTA).
+TSLA stock does not come cheap: trading shares for the 30-fold ’analysts’ consensus profit estimate for 2019.
 Debt-to-equity is 219 times, but if Tesla needs it, market trust in Elon Musk should not hinder the raising of money.

 Ambarella’s front-camera ADAS solution is a leading Tier 1 chip introduced at the end of January.
-The company provides a flexible open perception platform for standalone vehicles from level 2 to level 5.
+The company provides a flexible clear perception platform for standalone vehicles from level 2 to level 5.